001ak/techfest-hackathon-Temperature-Alert-Agent/README.md

 # Temperature Alert Agent

-Temperature Alert Agent is a project that connects to a free weather API to fetch real-time temperatures for specified locations.
-It allows users to set their preferred temperature range and location, and sends alerts when the current temperature exceeds the specified range.
+The Temperature Alert Agent is a dynamic project that leverages a free weather API to retrieve real time temperature data for user-defined locations.
+It offers users the flexibility to establish their desired temperature thresholds and locations.
+Whenever the current temperature goes beyond these set parameters, the agent promptly sends out alerts.
+In conjunction with this, we've developed a Temperature Alert Agent capable of acquiring temperature information from the weather API.
+User agents are responsible for sending query requests to the Temperature Alert Agent, which in turn delivers responses to the user agents, making this a comprehensive and interactive system for real-time temperature monitoring and notifications.

 ## Setup